pygments/pygments/doc/docs/contributing.rst

 Language support
 ----------------

 While we strive for the broadest language support possible, we can't support every programming language on the planet.
 Our minimum bar is fairly low, but to avoid pet projects and other one-off languages, we expect any language that is proposed for inclusion to have a reasonably sized community around it.
-If you need a syntax highlighter for your in-house programming language or the brand new language project you kicked off, consuer writing a :doc:`plugin <plugins>` until it gains enough popularity.
+If you need a syntax highlighter for your in-house programming language or the brand new language project you kicked off, consider writing a :doc:`plugin <plugins>` until it gains enough popularity.